daostack/alchemy/docs/fetchingandsubscribingdata.md

 Fetch the data that is used by many subcomponents in a single query, before those components are rendered.
 When those subcomponents are rendered, they will be able to get their data directly  from the cache, and so will avoid a server request in step 2.
 An example of that pattern is found in the `DaoHistoryPage.tsx`

 *To avoid the cost of step 4:*
-The line `arcSettings.graphqlSubscribeToQueries = false;` overrides the client default behavior to open a subscription for each query.
+The line `arcSettings.graphqlSubscribeToQueries = false;` overrides arc.js' default behavior to open a subscription for each query.
 So, by default, step 4 is skipped.
 Instead, we insert, in strategic places, subscriptions to relatively big queries, that will update the cache only for the data that we need.
-An example of this pattern is in `SchemeProposalsPage.tsx`
+An example of this pattern is in `PluginProposalsPage.tsx`